IvessJohn/barking-irons/README.md

 # Copyright
 The code is under the MIT license.

-Most of the graphic art in the latest commit is drawn by me and cannot be distributed, sold, or shared without my consent.
-Initially, the game used [Kenney's Micro Roguelike](https://www.kenney.nl/assets/micro-roguelike) art asset pack (used under the CC0 1.0 Universal license), which served as a placeholder art.
+Most of the graphic art in the latest commit is mine and cannot be distributed, sold, or shared without my consent.
+Initially, the game used [Kenney's Micro Roguelike](https://www.kenney.nl/assets/micro-roguelike) art asset pack (under the CC0 1.0 Universal license), which served as a placeholder art.
 You may find other artists' art in the game source - it is drawn by various artists and used under the CC0 1.0 Universal license.

-SFX are made by various artists and used under the CC0 1.0 Universal license.
+SFX is made by various artists and used under the CC0 1.0 Universal license.

-Game soundtrack includes [Swngyill YOON](https://soundcloud.com/yyyn0889)'s _City of Backstreet_.
+The game soundtrack includes [Swngyill YOON](https://soundcloud.com/yyyn0889)'s _City of Backstreet_.
 Other soundtracks are used under the CC0 1.0 Universal license.